jeancarl/tjbot-labs/say-what-i-see/nodejs/README.md

     }
     ```

-16. To configure TJBot with a speaker to play audio, add `"speaker"` to the array of the first argument to the TJBot constructor.
-If you're using a physical TJBot, refer to the "[Running on the Raspberry Pi](link)" section for more information about the speaker device ID.
+16. In order for TJBot to play audio, we need to configure it with a speaker.
+Add `"speaker"` to the array of the first argument to the TJBot constructor.
+If you're using a physical TJBot, please refer to the section below titled **Running on the Raspberry Pi** for more information about the speaker device ID.

     ```
     var tj = new TJBot(
       ["camera","speaker"],
     ```

-17. Replace the placeholder `/* Step #17 */` with the following code, which instructs TJBot to speak out the value of the variable text (the concatenated list of objects and colors it sees):
+17. Replace the placeholder `/* Step #17 */` with the following code.
+This will instruct TJBot to speak out the value of the variable text (the concatenated list of objects and colors it sees).

     ```
       tj.speak(text);
     ```

 18. Run the code.
-When a photo is taken, it is analyzed with the Watson Visual Recognition service, a message is constructed with the objects and colors recognized, and it is spoken out using the speaker.
+When a photo is taken, it is analyzed with the Watson Visual Recognition service, a message is constructed with the objects and colors recognized, and is spoken out via the speaker.

     An example is: